 Essential thrombocythemia (ET) is a condition in which the bone marrow produces too many platelets.
 Platelets are a part of the blood that aids in blood clotting.

 ET results from an overproduction of platelets.
+As these platelets do not work normally, blood clots and bleeding are common problems.
 Untreated, ET worsens over time.
-Because these platelets do not work normally, blood clots and bleeding are common problems.

 ET is part of a group of conditions known as myeloproliferative disorders.
 Others include: